QuantEcon/lecture-source-py/source/rst/black_litterman.rst

 where :math:`\gamma \equiv \theta^{-1}` is sometimes called the risk-sensitivity parameter

-An increase in the risk-sensitivity paramter :math:`\gamma` shrinks the portfolio weights toward zero in the same way that an increase in risk aversion does
+An increase in the risk-sensitivity parameter :math:`\gamma` shrinks the portfolio weights toward zero in the same way that an increase in risk aversion does